open-source-firmware/flat-image-tree/source/chapter2-source-file-format.rst

     ====================  ==================

 compression
-    Compression used by included data.
+    :index:`Compression` used by included data.
 If no compression is used, the compression property should be set to "none".
-If the data is compressed but it should not be uncompressed by the loader (e.g. compressed ramdisk), this should also be set to "none".
+If the data is compressed but it should not be uncompressed by the loader
+    (e.g. :index:`compressed ramdisk <pair: ramdisk; compressed`), this should also be set to "none".

     Supported compression types are: